-IPs will be required to develop a clear Theory of Change for their intervention that shows how the project will contribute to the achievement of the programme's outcomes, as defined in the Call for Proposals.
-The ToC is a visual tool to articulate and make explicit how a project's change process will take place.
-The ToC therefore is both an M&E tool and a communication tool and assists with one or more of the following: (1) defining the outcomes that an intervention aims to achieve; (2) defining the causal pathways through which a given set of changes is expected to come about.
-Beyond this, the ToC can be used to (3) define the assumptions that underlie various casual pathways; (4) develop a coherent and logical set of metrics (measurement plan) that can be used to track change over time; (5) devise clear and useful evaluation and learning questions; and (6) organise learning processes at various levels by a diverse set of stakeholders.
+IPs will be required to develop a clear Theory of Change (TOC) for their intervention that shows how the project will contribute to the achievement of the programme's high level outcomes as defined in the Call for Proposals.
+The TOC is a visual tool to articulate and make explicit how a project's change process will take place.
+The TOC therefore is both an M&E tool and a communication tool and assists with one or more of the following: (1) defining the outcomes that an intervention aims to achieve; (2) defining the causal pathways through which a given set of changes is expected to come about.
+Beyond this, the TOC can be used to (3) define the assumptions that underlie various casual pathways; (4) develop a coherent and logical set of metrics (measurement plan) that can be used to track change over time; (5) devise clear and useful evaluation and learning questions; (6) organise learning processes at various levels by a diverse set of stakeholders.

-As such, a project ToC will need to show:
+As such a project ToC will need to show:

-- The programme level outcomes that the project intends to contribute to; - The sequence of project outcomes that will lead to these propgramme level outcomes; - The outputs through which these project outcomes will be achieved (i.e. what the project will do to bring about these changes); - The major activities or interventions that will bring about the outputs; and - The causal connections between the different interventions, outputs and outcomes.
+- The higher level outcomes that the project intends to contribute to; - The sequence of intermediate outcomes that will lead to these higher level outcomes; - The outputs through which these intermediate outcomes will be achieved (i.e. what the project will do to bring about these changes); - The causal connections between different outputs and outcomes;

-Programme level outcomes should be taken directly from those specified in the Call for Proposals.
-Insofar as possible, all project outcomes and outputs should be as clear and specific as possible.
+High level outcomes should be taken directly from those specified in the Call for Proposals.
+Insofar as possible, all intermediate outcomes and outputs should be as clear and specific as possible.
 They should mention the specific actors concerned.
-It should be possible for an outsider to understand the logic of the projects simply by following the flow of the boxes.
-The ToC can then be used to help develop project Measurement (data collection) Plans and Evaluation and Learning Plans.
+It should be possible for an outsider to understand the logic of the programme simply by following the flow of the boxes.
+The TOC can then be used to help identify a project Evaluation and Learning Plan and to develop their measurement (data collection) plan.